How to Build a Zip Code Polygon Database

 Table of Contents

-Because postal codes are generally the most granular geographic unit that is easily obtainable, organizations often use them as data points for location-specific decisions, such as whether to open a new warehouse or close a store.
+Because zip codes are generally the most granular geographic unit that is easily obtainable, organizations often use them as data points for location-specific decisions, such as whether to open a new warehouse or close a store.

 This article shows you how to build a postal polygon database.
 You will learn how to translate point data into polygons using Voronoi polygons and increase accuracy by using the finest administrative divisions.